Adult Gout Flare Treatment (Acute Gouty Arthritis)

 Gout is an inflammatory arthritis caused by deposition of monosodium urate crystals in and around joints due to sustained elevations in serum uric acid.
 An acute gout flare typically presents as rapid onset (hours) of severe pain, swelling, warmth, and redness in a single joint, most often the first metatarsophalangeal (big toe) joint, but it can also involve the midfoot, ankle, knee, or other joints.

-Many adults with gout have underlying risk factors such as chronic kidney disease, diuretic use, obesity, metabolic syndrome, or a diet rich in purine-containing foods and alcohol.
+Many adults with gout have risk factors such as chronic kidney disease, diuretic use, obesity, metabolic syndrome, or a diet rich in purine-containing foods and alcohol.
 Mild to moderate, typical flares in otherwise stable adults can often be evaluated and treated via telehealth.
 Any concern for joint infection, new neurological deficits, trauma, or systemic toxicity requires in-person evaluation and sometimes joint aspiration or imaging.

 Symptoms and Red Flags in Adult Gout Flares